 Best Budget (Trolling): Mighty Max Battery ML35-12 Deep Cycle Battery

 Well under the $100 price point, the Mighty Max ML35-12 Deep Cycle Battery costs less than a sixth of the price of the most expensive battery on this list.
 It is made with small-thrust trolling motors like the Minn Kota Endura C2 in mind and is rated to just 35Ah.
-However, Amazon reviewers say that it’s more than capable of running a 30-pound thrust trolling motor for several hours without losing much charge at all.
-It’s perfectly sized for small boats, kayaks and canoes, measuring 5.16” x 7.68” x 7.13” and weighing just 23.25 pounds.
+Perfectly sized for small boats, kayaks and canoes, the battery measures 5.16” x 7.68” x 7.13” and weighs just 23.25 pounds.

 Best Trolling (Small Motor): Mighty Max Battery 12V 55Ah Trolling Battery

 The deep cycle Mighty Max Battery 12V 55Ah Trolling Battery is an affordable, effective option for those that want to power a small to medium trolling motor.
-Amazon reviewers report using it successfully for 30- to 55-pound thrust motors and love it for its long run time and relatively lightweight.
 Depending on the size of your motor and the speed at which you plan on traveling, it can last for a full weekend of fishing without needing to be recharged.
 It measures 9” x 5.4” x 9.1” and weighs 38.58 pounds making it the ideal fit for tenders, inflatables, fishing kayaks, and canoes.

 The battery has a 55Ah amp hour rating and AGM technology.
 Sealed, spill-proof batteries are a safe, environmentally conscious choice that requires zero maintenance and can be stored at any angle in an unventilated battery box.
 The Mighty Max battery has a wide operating temperature range, making it a good choice for year-round use.
 If you’re not completely satisfied with your purchase, you’re protected by the manufacturer’s one-year warranty.